vikassggithub/health-tracker-app/README.md

 4.Interactive Bar Chart:The chart allows users to quickly see which metrics are higher or lower compared to others, helping them maintain a balanced daily routine.
 5.Cross-Platform Support:The app works seamlessly on mobile devices and web browsers using Flutter.

-# App Screenshots
+# App Screenshots:
 ![Home Screen](Screenshot 2025-10-07 010946.png)
 ![Summary Screen](Screenshot 2025-10-07 010958.png)

-#Commands to run the project
+#Commands to run the project:
  cd health_tracker
  flutter run -d chrome